zencart/documentation/content/user/template/font_awesome.md

 ## Backwards Compatibility

 In Zen Cart 1.5.8b and above, for backwards compatibility with plugins that have not yet been updated, by default, the [Font Awesome v4 shim](https://fontawesome.com/v5/docs/web/setup/upgrade-from-v4) is loaded so that older Font Awesome classes may be used.
+Loading the shim can be switched off in the [site specific overrides](/user/admin/site_specific_overrides/).